matthausen/youtube_downloader/README.md

-# YouTube Music DOwnload App
+# YouTube Music Download App

 Search for songs and artists with the python youtube api and select one or more songs to download directly from your browser.

-PS:
-There is a limit of 30 seconds execution.
-Make sure your connection is stable
+### TODO:

+- Change the UI:
+- Change donation button
+- Allow only one download at the time
+- Add tooltip explaining the 30sec limit

 ## Deployment
 Start a serverless framework project with boilerplate: